fearlessgeekmedia/wifi4wofi/README.md

 #### Arch Linux

+##### Note, AUR package is broken.
+Do not use at this time.
+I'm leaving the instructions up for what you're supposed to do, but the AUR package is broken and I haven't gotten around to fixing it.
+I don't know when I will.

 There's also an AUR package available for Arch Linux.
 You can install it using [yay](https://github.com/Jguer/yay) or by using the makepkg utility.